1 Day

 03

+Learn journalistic frameworks for snappy one-liners.
 Write your first bio that's substantial, timely, and anchored in well-written facts.
+Develop a memorable oral version you can use to reply to: "Tell me about yourself."
 Swim away from the sea of sameness.

-Craft meaningful, well-anchored vignettes (mini stories) about your work for your self-assessment and/or resume.
-Learn to bottom line, cherry-pick facts, show a range, and offer vital context.
+Craft meaningful, well-anchored vignettes (mini stories) about your work and its impact for your self-assessment and/or resume.
+Learn to bottom line, cherry-pick facts, show a range, attribute who or what helped, and offer vital context.

 Address and counter our cultural blockers around bragging to capture vs hide from opportunities

-Fear of disdain from a dismissive boss.
+Fear of disdain.
 Critical, cautious loved ones.
 Lost confidence from missed promotions.
-Awkwardness from childhood messages that praised humility.
+Awkwardness from childhood messages that praised humility and branded confident as pompous.
 Blockers on bragging run deep.
-Pull back the curtain.
+We examine, coach to, and counter them in this workshop.

 Get peer and instructor feedback

 Language choice is nuanced.
 You'll gain live feedback on how your audience receives your message.
-Learn where you can brag more, and back it up.
+Learn where you can brag more, and back it up with substance, outcomes, and meatier vs. wishy-washy language.

 Walk away with a toolkit for communicating your value